 5. Helps Quit Smoking

 There are multiple products to help you quit smoking – from patches and gums to electric cigarettes.
-Some of these non-nicotine equipment make use of black pepper in its vapor form.
+Some of these non-nicotine equipments make use of black pepper in its vapor form.
 The pepper used here is mostly the essential oil or one or more extracted irritants.